mpimd-csc/GAMM_PDFs_from_Conftool/README.md

   on the `BookOfAbstracts.tex`.
-This has some probability to fail, as ConfTool  allows  full UTF-8 input in the abstract submission and not all incompatible letters or hidden whitespace letters may be covered in the `janitor` function translating them to appropriate LaTeX transcriptions.
+This has some probability to fail, as ConfTool  allows  full UTF-8 input in the abstract submission and not all incompatible letters or hidden whitespace letters may be covered in the `utf8_clean` function translating them to appropriate LaTeX transcriptions.
 Extend the function in the `BoA_DSP_generator.py` file as needed and rerun that in the top-level directory.
 Once it succeeds run `makeindex`to generate the